chrmey/SPRECLib/readme.md

 ### Getting SPREC parts or values as Lists

-To obtain lists of the SPREC values for each part or values you need to instantiate the ListProvider for that part.
-There is a ListProvider for every part of SPREC and also for each part of a part if the part is made up of multiple values.
-The contents of the ListProviders are called ListOptions, with a prefix depending on the ListProvider that they come from.
+To obtain lists of the SPREC values for each factor or parameter you need to instantiate the ListProvider for that part.
+There is a ListProvider for every factor and each parameter of a factor, if the factor is made up of multiple parameters.
+The contents of the ListProviders are called ListOptions, their name depends on the ListProvider that they come from.

 ```
 FluidSampleTypeProvider provides a List of FluidSampleTypeOptions, PrimaryContainerListProvider provides a List of PrimaryContainerOptions...